Fast Times at Ridgemont High: Writing and development

 The film is adapted from a book Cameron Crowe wrote after spending a year at Clairemont High School in San Diego, California.
 He went undercover to do research for his 1981 book, Fast Times at Ridgemont High: A True Story, about his observations of the high school and the students that he befriended there, including then-student Andy Rathbone, on whom the character Mark "Rat" Ratner was modeled.

 Universal executives recommended David Lynch as a director, and Crowe met with Lynch.
 Though Lynch liked the idea, he passed on directing.
 Producer Art Linson showed Crowe's script to Amy Heckerling, who at that point had directed only student films.
 Heckerling then met with Crowe, and the two began brainstorming different ideas for the film.
 Heckerling thought the book "had just such an amazing wealth of material" that could be incorporated more into the script."
-She liked how much of the book's action is centered around a mall, and suggested featuring the mall setting even more prominently in the film.
+She liked how much of the book's action is centered on a mall, and suggested featuring the mall setting even more prominently in the film.
 Said Crowe, "Amy completely got it and we were up and running."